CSA - Certified Solution Architect

 Cloud-Init

-The User Data field can be used for configurations after the cloud instance has been booted.
-You can use either distribution-specific scripting languages (bash, PowerShell, etc.) or the distribution-independent method of cloud-config.
-For example, you want to install the web server nginx automated after the cloud instance finishes booting.
+User Data enables configurations to be applied after a cloud instance has booted.
+You can utilize either distribution-specific scripting languages (such as bash or PowerShell) or the distribution-independent method of cloud-config.
+For example, you might want to automate the installation of the Nginx web server immediately after the cloud instance completes its boot sequence.

 #!/bin/bash